acple/ParsecSharp/README.md

 * [Arithmetic expression parser implementation](ParsecSharp.Examples/ExpressionParser.cs)
 * [PEG parser generator implementation](ParsecSharp.Examples/PegParser.cs)

-Documents are included in [UnitTest code](UnitTest.ParsecSharp/ParserTest.cs) (jp).
+Documentation is included in [UnitTest code](UnitTest.ParsecSharp/ParserTest.cs) (jp).

-If you want more information, read [APIs source code](ParsecSharp/Parser), all is there.
+If you want more information, read the [API source code](ParsecSharp/Parser), all is there.

 ## Questions?